The role of the Axiom of Choice in proper and distinguishing colourings

-Definitions of chromatic number, chromatic index, distinguishing number and distinguishing index involve the notion of cardinal number.
-By a \emph{cardinal number} we mean an ordinal which is not equinumerous with any smaller ordinal.
-If for every set there exists a cardinal number equinumerous with it, then the Axiom of Choice holds.
-In Section \ref{ch:irreducible} we investigate the existence of the minimal (in a sense of irreducibility) proper or distinguishing colourings which do not involve the notion of cardinal numbers.
+By a \emph{cardinal number} we mean an \emph{initial ordinal} i.e. an ordinal which is not equinumerous with any smaller ordinal.
+For every set there exists a cardinal number equinumerous with it if and only if the Axiom of Choice holds.

-Let $G$ be an arbitrary graph.
-Denote by $\Omega$ the set of vertices of $G$ or the set of its edges.
-Let $c$ be a colouring of $\Omega$ and let $a,b\in c(\Omega)$ be different colours.
-Define colouring $d$ of $\Omega$ by $d(x)=a$ if $c(x)=b$ and $d(x)=x$ otherwise.
-We call $d$ a \emph{reduction} of $c$.
-In other words, a reduction of a colouring is obtained by recolouring every vertex of a chosen colour to another chosen colour.
-We say that a proper colouring $c$ of $\Omega$ is \emph{irreducible} if there is no reduction of $c$ which is a proper colouring.
-Similarly, we say that a distinguishing colouring $c$ of $\Omega$ is \emph{irreducible} if there is no reduction of $c$ which is a distinguishing colouring.
-One can define irreducible colourings in a similar fashion for other types of colourings.